wso2-extensions/mi-connector-bigquery/docs/datasets.md

-# Working with Datasets in BigQuery
+# Working with datasets in BigQuery

 [[Overview]](#overview)  [[Operation details]](#operation-details)  [[Sample configuration]](#sample-configuration)

 ### Overview

 The following operations allow you to work with datasets.
-Click an operation name to see details on how to use it.
+Click the operation name to see details on how to use it.
 For a sample proxy service that illustrates how to work with datasets, see [Sample configuration](#sample-configuration).

 | Operation        | Description |